 I guess what I'm saying is that if you're out here for a while please recognize that you are in the middle of the "arena" of countries and islands that everyone else in the world drools over.
 Go there it if you can cause' you'll never forget it.

 1. Check on line first, call Miriam second.
 In some cases, usually far in advance, you'll get a very low price.

 2. If you're going to use miles contact the airline directly or do it on line. travel agencies don't and can't do this for you.

 3.If you're going to purchase tickets contact Miriam at ITSA Gateways travel as she has VERY good rates to different areas.
 You won't find them lower anywhere.

 4. A note about airfare prices: Make sure you are getting a quote that includes ALL airfare taxes.
 Some will advertise a low price and "forget" to tell you about the air taxes.

 OK...If Guam is so good why should you go anywhere else while you are here?

 REASON #1: I have previously said Guam is about 80% better than most places.
 But, and this is huge, quite a few of the very top dive destinations in the world are within easy reach of Guam.
 We are very spoiled here and have very easy air connections to all of these areas.

--In less than three hours you can be at Palau, Yap, Chuuk and 10 min away from the Philippines.
+-In less than three hours you can be at Palau, Yap, Chuuk .
+In less than 4 hours you can be in the Philippines.